Our website uses cookies for statistical purposes.

 The Vietnam real estate market

 The Vietnamese real estate market is comparable in price ranges with some of the largest markets in Europe.
-For example, at the level of 2019:
+According to the most recent data: